 Putting this point in another way, sensitization ensures that a property will be represented in any humanoid who is suitably sensitized but not ensure that it is represented for them: that is, as a representation they can consult (Cummins 1989).
 A representation in an agent may figure in explaining their performance, as when it plays a causal role in triggering certain beliefs and desires and generating actions.
 But the representation in the agent may play do this without playing the distinct role of enabling the agent to pay attention to the property itself and to form beliefs or desires about that abstract entity.

-3. Identifying patterns
+4. Identifying Patterns

 The capacity to be sensitized to patterns that the humanoids enjoy is replicated in a range of creatures, human and non-human.
 But while such a species-general capacity would not involve the humanoids in following rules, in particular basic rules, perhaps some species-specific practices and abilities would have this effect.
 We begin to explore that idea in this section, focusing on the capacity for joint action that human beings, and perhaps only human beings—the issue is debated in the empirical literature—display.